-regulation provides the right

-transition and maintain a close dialogue with decision-makers gional 130 kV line between unkfors and Kil.
+We work to ensure that regulation provides the right conditions for the energy transition and maintain a close dialogue with decision-makers and industry operators.

 We build for and connect wind power.
 In 2023, we connected 193 MW of new wind power, including the construction of 660 MW of grid capacity in the Tovåsen wind cluster.
-In Värmland, we completed the reinforcement of the regional 130 kV line between Munkfors and Kil.